Do I need a co-signer for my credit card if I’m under 21?

 However, the application will probably still ask for your annual income.
 Keep in mind that your approval can depend on your credit score.
 If you don’t have a lengthy credit history yet, your best option may be starter credit cards or secured cards.

 Starter credit cards tend to have lower credit limits, and they may or may not charge an annual fee.
 A secured card requires a cash deposit to open, which typically doubles as your credit limit.
 Either one could be a good stepping stone for building credit so you can eventually get approved for cards that offer more features and benefits.

 The bottom line

-Getting your first credit card under 21 can be daunting if you don’t have independent income or the card you’re interested in doesn’t allow cosigners.
+When you are under 21, getting your first credit card can be daunting if you don’t have independent income or the card you’re interested in doesn’t allow co-signers.
 You could wait until you turn 21 to apply for a credit card, but taking the authorized user route could get you on track with building credit sooner.
-The most important thing to remember when getting a credit card at any age is to use it responsibly, which means paying on time and keeping balances low.
+The most important thing to remember when getting a credit card at any age is to use it responsibly, by charging only what you can afford, paying on time and keeping your balances low.